 Growing up gay and Mormon had it’s own excitements of course, and the more I observe my tendencies as an adult the more I realize my strategy is to avoid scrutiny, to blend seamlessly into the background and be left alone.

 Later as an archaeologist, field clothes were a bit of a statement.
-As mentioned in my post on men’s love of casual dress, it’s a form of virtue signalling: I’m so serious an archaeologist I don’t even own clothes other than my field clothes.
+As mentioned in my post on men’s love of casual dress, it’s a form of virtue signaling: I’m so serious an archaeologist I don’t even own clothes other than my field clothes.
 Of course being in that industry for 8 years catered well to my laziness in personal appearance 😉

 As men we can more easily get away with poor dress, and with my comfort zone being behind the sewing machine I really embraced being invisible.
 Plus five years without a salary takes it’s toll on the few good clothes you do own.